 Birder Primer - A Beginner’s Quick Start Guide

-RESPECT THE BIRDS: Maintain a distance from the birds and their habitat.
+RESPECT THE BIRDS: Maintain a safe distance from the birds and their habitat.
 Avoid moving into sensitive areas where birds may be nesting.

 SOUND: Many people bird by ear, so keep your voice low enough that you can hear the sounds of nature around you.
 If you need to take a phone call, simply step away from the group.